lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 *  The tweak is calculated using the transaction address and a secret address key through a galois multiplier.
 *  The data content is read out of flash.
 *  If the data content is scrambled, the tweak is XOR'd with the scrambled text and then decrypted through the prince block cipher using a secret data key.
-*  The output of the prince cipher is XOR'd again with the tweak and the final results are presented
+*  The output of the prince cipher is XOR'd again with the tweak and the final results are presented.
 *  If the data content is not scrambled, the prince and XOR steps are skipped and data provided directly back to the requestor.

 When a program transaction is sent to flash, the same steps are taken if the address in question has scrambling enabled.
 During a program, the text is scrambled through the prince block cipher.

 Scramble enablement is done differently depending on the type of partitions.
-*  For data partitions, the scramble enablement is done on contiugous page boundaries.
+*  For data partitions, the scramble enablement is done on contiguous page boundaries.
    *  Software has the ability to configure these regions and whether scramble is enabled.
-*  For information partitions,the scramble enablement is done on a per page basis.
+*  For information partitions, the scramble enablement is done on a per page basis.
    *  Software can configure for each page whether scramble is enabled.

 ### Flash ECC